jensengroup/GA_schrock/README.md

 **Jan H. Jensen**<sup>1</sup>

 <sup>1</sup> Department of Chemistry, University of Copenhagen, 2100 Copenhagen Ø, Denmark.

-For any questions regarding the code, please dont hestitate to contact me at : _mastr@chem.ku.dk_.
+For any questions regarding the code, please do not hesitate to contact me at : _mastr@chem.ku.dk_.